Understanding what is Intraday Trading?

 You can choose to trade in:

-Stock Cash Market: In this you can buy and sell individual stocks such as Tata Steel, Reliance, ICICI Bank, Jio, etc., on stock exchanges like NSE or BSE.
+In this, you can buy and sell individual stocks such as Tata Steel, Reliance, ICICI Bank, Jio, etc., on stock exchanges like NSE or BSE.
 It’s often considered a safer entry point for beginners.

-Derivatives Market: In derivative market trading in stock futures or options.
+In the derivative market, trading in stock futures or options.
 These instruments have a fixed lot size and are also more risky.
 But they also offer more potential returns.

 Depending on your experience and capital, you can start with the stock cash segment and slowly explore derivatives.